-- Political contributions to candidates who did not agree to abide by the campaign spending limits. - · Personal legal expenses. - Lost or misplaced cash or property (but see casualty and theft losses). - Expenses for meals during regular or extra work hours. - · The cost of entertaining friends. - · Expenses of going to or from work. - Education that you need to meet minimum requirements for your job or that will qualify you for a new occupation. - Expenses of: - a.
-Travel as a form of education. - Attending a seminar, convention, or similar meeting unless it is related to your employment. - Adopting a child, including a child with special needs. - · Fines and penalties. - Expenses of producing tax-exempt income, except for expenses for royalties and other income derived from any patents, copyrights, and trade secrets by an individual or a qualified high technology business. - · Gambling losses.
+- Political contributions to candidates who did not agree to abide by the campaign spending limits. - Personal legal expenses. - Lost or misplaced cash or property (but see casualty and theft losses). - see casualty and theft losses).Expenses for meals during regular or ex- - tra work hours. - The cost of entertaining friends. - Expenses of going to or from work. - Education that you need to meet minimum requirements for your job or that will qualify you for a new occupation. - Expenses of: - a.
+Travel as a form of education. - b.
+Attending a seminar, convention, or similar meeting unless it is related to your employment. - c.
+Adopting a child, including a child with special needs. - Fines and penalties. - Expenses of producing tax-exempt income, except for expenses for royalties and other income derived from any patents, copyrights, and trade secrets by an individual or a qualified high technology business.